A picture of me

 Sorry, it's rather old (from 1996) and in German only.

-Please note: The Linux device drivers you can download above seem to compile cleanly with all 2.6 kernels I tried (up to 2.6.37) but due to the rapid development of the kernel I can't guarantee that they compile on all kernel version in existence.
+Please note: The Linux device drivers you can download here seem to compile cleanly with 2.6, 3.0, 3.2, 3.13 and 3.16 kernels I tried but due to the rapid pace of development of the kernel I can't guarantee that they compile on all kernel version in existence.
 And, since I don't have access to all the hardware under all kernel versions, I also couldn't do tests for all possible combinations.
 Please let me know if you encounter problems.